santinogenta27/DocChatEnterprise/README.md

 Built for security, scalability, and enterprise-grade performance, DocChat Enterprise helps organizations unlock the full value of their private knowledge and data while keeping sensitive information secure.

-> **Note:** Alien Mode is the primary functional workflow currently available, featuring document upload, knowledge extraction, conversational AI, and an embeddable widget.
+**Alien Mode** is the primary functional workflow currently available.
+It demonstrates the core capabilities of the platform, including document upload, knowledge extraction, conversational AI, and an embeddable widget.

 Other modules represent experimental AI workflows and enterprise prototypes under active development.

 ## Key Features